 What To Expect From Alcohol Rehab

-When you first enter an alcohol rehab clinic, you will undergo a detailed assessment with a specialist in addiction therapy to assess you needs and the severity of your alcohol addiction.
+When you first enter an alcohol rehab clinic, you will undergo a detailed assessment with a specialist in addiction therapy to assess your needs and the severity of your alcohol addiction.

-Your alcohol rehab treatment programme will mainly involve trying to underline the causes and triggers of your alcohol addiction.
+Your alcohol rehab treatment programme will mainly involve a detox period and therapy to underline the causes and triggers of your alcohol addiction.
 You will learn coping techniques to help you deal with cravings and thoughts of relapse.

 Depending on your chosen facility, the treatments and therapies provided will include: